1

 by Lemaître’s violent primordial bomb (Table 2).

-In 1939, George Gamow, Ralph Alpher and Hans Bethe in the United States
+In 1939, in the United States, George Gamow, Ralph Alpher and Hans Bethe

 developed a version of the Big Bang that involved cataclysmic creation a ‘hot’ nuclear explosion.